Designing the template structure in the DocumentBuilder editor

 7. Save (save) the settings.

-Note: The symbol settings with an exclamation mark in a widget indicates that a restriction has been applied to the widget:
+Note: The symbol settings with an exclamation mark inside a widget indicate that a restriction has been set for the widget.

-When you open the Widget restrictions window as described in Using widget restrictions and select the restriction type, the following settings will appear in the window:
+When you open the widget restrictions window as described in the section Using widget restrictions and select the restriction type, the following settings will appear in the window:

 EN Settings Orders Docbuilder conditions in widget